Raspberry Streusel Muffins

 - 1 cup fresh or frozen whole unsweetened raspberries, divided

 - 1/4 cup chopped pecans

 - 2 tablespoons butter, melted

 - In a large bowl, combine the flour, sugar and baking powder.
 In a small bowl, combine the milk, butter and egg.
 Stir milk mixture into flour mixture just until moistened.

 - Spoon about 1 tablespoon batter into each of 12 greased muffin cups.
 Divide half of the raspberries among cups; top with remaining batter, then remaining raspberries.

 - For topping, combine ingredients until mixture resembles moist crumbs; sprinkle over muffins.
-Bake at 375° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 375° for 20-25 minutes or until a toothpick inserted in the center comes out clean.
 Let stand 5 minutes; carefully remove from pans.
 Serve warm.
-Yield: 12 muffins.

 Easy to make.
 I might drizzle some frosting on top after the muffins are cooled but I obvioulsy don't need the extra calories.